keymetrics/doc-pm2/en/enterprise/collector/standalone.md

 ## Installation

 You need to install our library, called `@pm2/io`, that we use to add metrics into your code and enable other features like the tracing or profiling.
-Then you only need to `init` it like this :
+Then you only need to `init` it like this:

 ```js